yangp0709/CS262/Design_Exercise3/experiments/internal_event_probability_experiments/internal_event_probability_experiments.md

   - VM 3: Minimal (1–2)

 - **Observations:**
   Increasing the internal event probability to 40% slightly raises the average clock jump for the slow VM while keeping its total events nearly constant.
 The maximum queue lengths remain high for VM 1 but similar to the 25% case.
 VM 2 and VM 3 continue to exhibit steady and efficient processing.

 ---

-## 50% Internal Event Probability (File: **50.txt** :contentReference[oaicite:2]{index=2})
+## 50% Internal Event Probability (**50.txt**)

 - **Total Events:**
   - VM 1: ~60–61 events